vinnieOrdobas/Code-Institute-MS1/README.md

 > - [Wireframes](assets/docs/wireframes.pdf): One-page website with **4** main sections
 >
-> - Home, About (Trips), Gallery and Contact Section/Pages
+> - Home, About (Who are we?, What's in for you?, What do we offer?), Gallery, Team and Sign-Up/Contact Section/Pages
 >
 > - Fixed navigation bar - Menu headings pointing to each of the 4 pages.
 >